-- A) The External Vice-President for Statewide Affairs acts as liaison and official Associated Students' representative to the UC Regents, System-wide Administration, the UC Student Association, and state and national student coalitions. - B) Shall hold a minimum of six (6) office hours per week. - C) Shall report to the Legislative Council a minimum of five (5) times per quarter regarding his/her actions. - D) Shall meet a minimum of four (4) times per quarter with the A.S.
-Student Lobby Coordinators to discuss lobbying activities. - E) Attend all UCSA and UC Regents meetings as funds permit. - F) Supervise the activities of the State Affairs Organizing Director. - G) Shall seek students from each of the following committees to represent A.S. on state and nationwide issues specific to the group affiliation in conjunction with the office of the External Vice-President for Statewide Affairs (EVPSA): - 1) A.S.
-SCORE: to work in coalition with the state and national people of color student organizations (i.e., statewide M.E.C.H.A., national People of Color Student Coalition). - 2) A.S.
-Women's Commission: to work in coalition with state and national student organization for women (i.e., the National Women's Student Coalition). - 3) Queer Commission: to work in conjunction with state and national Lesbian/Gay/Bisexual student organizations (i.e., NSQU, NQSOC, UCLGBTA, UCSA Queer Caucus, etc.). - 4) A.S.
+- A) The External Vice-President for Statewide Affairs acts as liaison and official Associated Students' representative to the Federal Government, State Government, UC Regents, System-wide Administration, the UC Student Association, US Students Association, and state and national student coalitions. - B) The External Vice-President for Statewide Affairs (EVPSA) shall: - 1) Take into consideration the actions of the University of California Students' Association (UCSA) and the United States Students' Association (USSA) along with the recommendations of his/her staff to advocate for UCSB undergraduates on a statewide and national level. - 2) Hold a minimum of six (6) office hours per week. - 3) Report to the Legislative Council a minimum of five (5) times per quarter regarding his/her actions and those of his/her office. - 4) Meet a minimum of four (4) times per quarter with the A.S.
+Student Lobby Coordinators to discuss lobbying activities. - 5) Attend all UCSA and UC Regents meetings as funds permit. - 6) Be empowered to appoint and remove a Chief of Staff, Statewide Affairs Organizing Director (SAOD), National Affairs Organizing Director (NAOD), Statewide and National Coordinators, National and Statewide Researchers, an Education Director, a Student Organization Coordinator, a Media Coordinator, and any interns, with the approval of a majority (50%+1) vote of Legislative Council. - 7) Supervise the activities of the EVPSA office's Chief of Staff, Statewide Affairs Organizing Director (SAOD), National Affairs Organizing Director (NAOD), National and Statewide Researchers, Statewide and National Coordinators, Director of Education, Student Organization Coordinator, Media Coordinator, and interns. - 8) Seek students from each of the following committees in collaboration with the Student Organization Coordinator to represent A.S. on state and nationwide issues specific to the group affiliation in conjunction with the office of the External Vice-President for Statewide Affairs (EVPSA):

+- a) A.S.
+SCORE: to work in coalition with the state and national people of color student organizations (i.e., statewide M.E.C.H.A., national People of Color Student Coalition). - b) A.S.
+Womyn's Commission: to work in coalition with state and national student organization for women (i.e., the National Women's Student Coalition). - c) Queer Commission: to work in conjunction with state and national Lesbian/Gay/ Bisexual student organizations (i.e., NSQU, NQSOC, UCLGBTA, UCSA Queer Caucus, etc.). - d) A.S.
 UCSB Lobby Corps/A.S.
-Student Lobby: to work in conjunction with Student Lobby and ASUCSB's Lobby Corps Board of Directors.

-- 5) A.S.
-Commission on Disability Access: to work in conjunction with local, state, and national disabled student organizations (i.e., Disabled Students Program, Americans with Disabilities Act Advisory Group, USSA National Coalition for Students with Disabilities). - H) Supervise the coordination and activities of the aforementioned student representatives. - I) Shall appoint a Local Coordinator that will serve as a legislative liaison to the External Vice President for Statewide Affairs office as well as to the UCSA board. - 1) The duties and powers of the legislative liaison: - a) Shall be responsible for informing the members of Student Lobby, the EVPLA, and the LAOD of all state legislation affecting higher education at a local level. - b) Shall be responsible for maintaining direct communication with the University of California Students Association's (UCSA) legislative director in regards to all statewide legislative actions affecting higher education at a local level. - c) Shall work in coordination with the Legislative Council representatives to formulate resolutions in response to state legislation, which if passed, shall be used as a lobbying tool per discretion of the members of Student Lobby. - d) Shall coordinate all lobby appointments with local and statewide public officials regarding local issues. - e) Shall to the best of their ability, build a rapport and working relationship with the office of public officials in our district. - f) Shall attend regular meeting with the office of the External Vice President for Statewide Affairs. - g) Shall serve three (3) office hours per week. - J) Shall appoint a Local Coordinator that will serve as a legislative liaison to the External Vice President for Statewide Affairs office as well as to the United States Student Association Board of Directors. - 1) The duties and powers of the Legislative Liaison: - a) Shall be responsible for informing the members of Student Lobby and the National Affairs Organizing Director of all federal legislation affecting higher education at the local level. - b) Shall be responsible for maintaining direct communication with the United States Student Association's (USSA) Legislative Director in regards to all federal legislative actions affecting higher education at a local level. - c) Shall work in coordination with Legislative Council representatives to formulate resolutions in response to the federal legislation and relevant action, which if passed shall be used as a lobbying tool per discretion of the members of Student Lobby and the External Vice President for Statewide Affairs. - d) Shall coordinate all lobby appointments with federal public officials regarding local issues. - e) Shall to the best of their ability, build a rapport and working relationship with the office of public officials in our district. - f) Shall attend regular meetings with the office of the External Vice President for Statewide Affairs.
+Student Lobby: to work in conjunction with Student Lobby and ASUCSB's Lobby Corps Board of Directors. - e) A.S.
+Commission on Disability Access: to work in conjunction with local, state, and national disabled student organizations (i.e., Disabled Students Program, Americans with Disabilities Act Advisory Group, USSA National Coalition for Students with Disabilities). - 9) Supervise the coordination and activities of the aforementioned student representatives in collaboration with the Student Organization Coordinator. - 10) Work in coordination with the Legislative Council representatives to formulate resolutions in response to state and national legislation, which if passed, shall be used as a lobbying tool per discretion of the members of Student Lobby. - 11) Facilitate all EVPSA office staff meetings. - 12) Direct all EVPSA Office staff

+C) The Chief of Staff Shall: